San Francisco, California

 Baker Performing Arts

-Baker Performing Arts (Theatre, Events, Lessons & Sales) located in the beautiful Santan Village in Gilbert provides over 14 musical productions per year, concerts, events, celebrity entertainment, dances, open mics, shows as well as providing lessons in all instruments, voice and more!
+Baker Performing Arts (Theatre, Events, Lessons & Store) located in the beautiful Santan Village in Gilbert provides musical theatre productions shows as well as providing lessons in all instruments, voice and more!

 We also have a store that has musical instruments for sale/rental, music accessories, Casio Keyboards and more!